 In 1883, due to bankruptcy, the Sinclair family’s properties, homes, sawmill, tools, tramway rails, tramway trucks, wagons, and other assets were sold off.
 Later, the Council expressed interest in purchasing the Sinclair land located inside the catchment area where Wellington’s water was sourced, but this land was now in the hands of a different owner who suggested an expensive plan to use his land.
 The council rejected the plan and instead relied on the previous agreement they had with the Sinclair family regarding use of the land as a water catchment to perpetuity.

 When the Sinclair family fully ceased logging operations, they left Wainuiomata.
-But the steel tramway had a dual purpose, so it continued as the transport to the dam.
+But the steel tramway had a dual purpose.
+It continued as transport to the dam.
 Over time, the tramway was replaced by what is now Reservoir Road which is a private road and has a locked gate.
 Today, there are only one or two potential artefacts associated with the steel tramway.
 They are situated in the bush near what is thought to be the location of two huts.
 These are pictured in the gallery below.